 What is it about machines that humans don’t have?
 They don’t tire out; they are consistent and they can stay active for as long as they like.
 It is under this assumption that many people believe that artificial intelligence is going to usurp humans in terms of productivity.

-However, there are two shortcomings in this notion.
+However, there are two shortcomings to this notion.
 The first is that it is hard for AI to eliminate jobs given the rise of productivity in the American market.
-It is also hard to automate a large number of jobs with AI considering that how narrow it is at doing only one job well.
+It is also hard to automate a large number of jobs with AI considering how narrow it is at doing only one job well.